justanr/pynads/README.md

 `pynads` has two monoids: `pynads.List` and `pynads.Map`

+But that doesn't stop `pynads` from mappending and mconcatting its way through built in types. int, float, complex, set, frozenset, bool, list, str, dict...
+`pynads` don't care, it'll figure out how to handle it.
+And it doesn't stop there, it can determine how to `mappend` a few non-built in types as well like `decimal.Decimal` or your class that extends from `collections.Set` -- though, surprisingly, classes like `weakref.WeakSet` never end up being considered an extension of `collections.abc.Set` for some reason.
+Yes, yes, it uses type checking but it tries its best to do it against  ABCs rather than hard types.

+###Mempty
+With monoids comes mempty!
+And `pynads` has a pretty nifty trick up its sleeve when it comes to dealing with mempty.
+Haskell allows us to use mempty as a placeholder value.
+And so does `pynads` with the special `Mempty` singleton (didn't need to be a singleton though, just taking your RAM into consideration). `Mempty` just stands around and waits for a real monoid to show up.
+That means if you try to use `mappend` or `mconcat` on it, `Mempty` goes, "Here, let me step out of the way...".
+If you try to `mconcat` with all values set to `Mempty`, you get a `Mempty` back ready to step out of the way again.

+On top of all that, it reminds me Memphis when I type out `Mempty` and just makes me yearn for real BBQ.

 ##Coming Soon!
 Despite this being a toy implementation of Haskell things in Python, I've taken quite a shine to it.
 Currently, these are the things in the works: